SmartMonkey-git/robinson-group-python-template/README.md

 You will find this page:
 ![img.png](release_page.png)

 Create a new Tag for your release, add a title and a description.
-Press **Publish release**, watch the CD launch in the **Actions Tab** and enjoy your well deserved coffe. ☕
+Press **Publish release**, watch the CD launch in the **Actions Tab** and enjoy your well deserved coffee. ☕